Frequently Asked Questions (FAQs)

 What transcripts are required for international students, and how should they be sent?

-Marquette University Graduate School requires all international (non-U.S.) applicants to submit a course-by-course transcript evaluation.
+Some programs require international (non-U.S.) applicants to submit a general evaluation with cumulative GPA or a course-by-course transcript evaluation.
+Please make sure to review your programs application requirements.
 You must list in the application all colleges or universities that you have attended, whether you received a degree or transferred the credits from the school.
-If admitted, a final official transcript evaluation must be sent to the Marquette University Graduate School directly from the transcript evaluation service used for your course-by-course evaluation.
+An unofficial copy of your transcript evaluation will be accepted to complete your application.
+If admitted, a final official transcript evaluation must be sent to the Marquette University Graduate School directly from the transcript evaluation service used for your general evaluation with cumulative GPA or course-by-course evaluation.

 We accept evaluations from the following services: